 To help you make the right choice of medical fund, you need to bear in mind that two main types of health cover exist in South Africa today:

-- Insurance companies: While they offer roughly the same kind of hospital plans as medical schemes, insurance companies will not go the whole hog in terms of the benefits offered.
-They are not required to register with the Council for Medical Schemes.
-This means that they are not supervised nor required to offer the gamut of benefits listed as minimum benefits.
+- Insurance companies: They offer roughly the same kind of hospital plans as medical schemes.
+However, insurance companies will not go the whole hog in terms of the benefits offered.
+They do not need to register with the Council for Medical Schemes.
+This means that they do not need supervision.
+Neither do they have to to offer the gamut of benefits in the way medical aids do.
 Their aim is similar to any other business, i.e., to maximise profits.
 This is not the case with medical schemes.

-- Medical Funds/Medical Aid Schemes: Just about 300 conditions are listed in the Prescribed Minimum Benefits (PMBs) and among these conditions are several chronic conditions (about 27).
+- Medical Funds/Medical Aid Schemes: There are about 300 conditions which are Prescribed Minimum Benefits (PMBs).
+And among these conditions are several chronic conditions (about 27).
 Medical schemes are required by the Medical Schemes Act to offer cover for all the conditions listed among the PMBs.
 While there are several medical funds in South Africa, you can only be a member of one of them at a time.

 Questions to Ask When Doing a Medical Aid Comparison

 - Which Hospital Plan is Better?
 Given the extent of cover you get with medical schemes, this really should be a no-brainer.
-You get cover for all the 300-odd conditions listed in the PMBs, something you are far from assured to get with insurance companies which are not required to offer these benefits.
+You get cover for all the 300-odd conditions in the PMBs.
+This is something you are far from sure to get with insurance companies which do not have to offer these benefits.
 Even if the condition in question will require hospitalisation, you will not be turned away by a medical scheme.
 Medical schemes such as Bonitas, Selfmed and Discovery Health offer incredible hospital plans that insurance firms will find difficult to match.

 - Is It Open or Closed?
 You need to know that there are two kinds of medical aid schemes: open and closed, or restricted.
 While open schemes are open to all South Africans, closed medical aid schemes require you to be working in a certain kind of industry or in a specific company or association.
 The schemes offered by these are exclusive to members of that company, association or trade.
 Bankmed is a clear example of a closed scheme while major schemes like Bonitas are open.